ni/niveristand-aim-milStd1553-custom-device/Docs/User Guide/User Guide.md

 - **RT to RT** - Remote Terminal to Remote Terminal
 - **MC** - Mode Code

-Each pair of messages (BC to RT, RT to BC, and RT to RT) are configured with similar settings.
+Each pair of messages (BC to RT, RT to BC, and RT to RT) is configured with similar settings.
 Message `BC to RT1 (SA2)` does not define parameters under the message, which will result in VeriStand channels for as many U16 datatype words as are found in the `<numberOfWords>` tag.
 Message `BC to RT15 (SA3)` defines two unscaled 32-bit parameters with BNR encoding, one signed and the other unsigned.
 Below is the configuration of the two BC to RT messages:

 ```xml
 <message>